image

 The three forms of meristematic tissues are the apical meristem, intercalary meristem, and lateral meristem.

-• Lateral Meristem: Lateral refers to movement from side to side and is a term used to describe the girth (Cambium).
+Lateral refers to side-to-side movement and is used to describe width or thickness.

-As long as they are alive, meristematic cells helps in the formation of shoots and roots.
+As long as they are alive, meristematic cells help in the formation of shoots and roots.
 The main growth promotes the development of some plant organs as well as a specified height for the plant body.
-Plant organs develop from the division of apical meristem cells, which is followed by cell expansion and differentiation.
+Plant parts grow from the splitting of tip cells, followed by their growth and specialization.
 Peas, Lotus japonicus, soybeans, and other plants are examples of legumes.

 For Further Reading: